Tips and Strategies

 Tomcat has you covered with a wide variety of options.

-Do you have kids and pets?
-Are you looking for an indoor or an outdoor solution?
-Do you have mice or rats?
-Keep reading for more details on choosing the right products to control rodents in and around your home.
+Do you have kids or pets—or both?
+Are you looking for an indoor or an outdoor rodent control solution?
+Are you trying to catch mice or rats?
+Keep reading for more details on choosing the right do it yourself pest control option for your home.

-- Choosing the best rodent control is dependent on your preference and living situation.
-If you need to keep the control device away from small children, for instance, bait stations may be the better option.
+- If you need to keep the control device away from small children, for instance, bait stations may be the best option.

 - Mechanical traps, while not necessarily child- or pet-proof, have an excellent reputation for effectively controlling mice and rats.